eduardo-antunes/accent.nvim/README.md

 * Brighter color for comments, to make them stand out more;
 * Support for the terminal and deuteranopia options;
 * Better cursorline support.
-In the original, the defaul background is still used for certain elements even when cursorline is enabled;
+In the original, the default background is still used for certain elements even when cursorline is enabled;
 * Explicit support for treesitter (mostly to stop it from overusing the accent color);